Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Escape from Norway - 1940:

-Managed to get out of Norway, together with Hestmanden on June 7-1940, joined up with a British westbound convoy on the 11th, and reached Thorshavn on June 12.
-Please see my page about D/S Finmarken for background history.
+Nova managed to get out of Norway, together with Hestmanden on June 7-1940, joined up with a British westbound convoy on the 11th, and reached Thorshavn on June 12.
+Please go to my page about D/S Finmarken for background history.

 Nova had 82 German prisoners on board at the time of departure Kågsund for Thorshavn on June 7.
-German bombers followed them and kept firing at Nova with machine guns for a long time but no bombs were dropped, perhaps the pilots knew she had Germans on board.
+German bombers followed them and kept firing at Nova with machine guns for a long time but no bombs were dropped (perhaps the pilots knew she had Germans on board?).
 The Norwegian gunboat Frithjof Nansen escorted them on this voyage.
-The prisoners were landed at Thorshavn, but only 81 prisoners were on board at that time; what happened to the 82nd man nobody ever figured out.
-Nova continued to Glasgow soon afterwards.
+The prisoners were landed at Thorshavn, but on arrival only 81 prisoners were on board; what had happened to the 82nd man nobody ever figured out.
+Nova continued to Glasgow soon afterwards - see also Page 1.

 Some later voyages: